 Fortunately for Shaq, two things happened next: #1) His banker immediately called him up in a rage, warning Shaq that he would end up like so many other athletes –FLAT BROKE – if he didn't get his life under control. #2) Shaq listened.

 Many young athletes might have ignored the banker's advice, but Shaq didn't come with any attitude of entitlement.
-When he was told to shape up, he actually listened, making him a rare breed of professional athlete.
+When he was told to shape up, he actually listened, making him a rare breed of professional athletes.
 In fact, even though Shaq left LSU early for the NBA, he eventually returned to college to complete his Bachelor's degree.
 He also eventually earned an MBA.
 Most recently, Shaq earned his Ed.D.
 That's right; he is now Dr. Shaquille O'Neal.
 Pretty cool, eh?

 Shaquille Rashaun O'Neal was born March 6, 1972 in Newark, New Jersey, where he grew up with his mother Lucille O'Neal and stepfather Phillip Harrison.
 By the time we was in high school, his family had relocated to San Antonio, Texas.
 He led his high school team to a 68-1 record in his first two years, helping the team win the state championship during his senior year.
 In 1989 he had 791 rebounds, which remains a state record to this day.